Kairotic/mistakes/04_tablet.md

 ![](figures/mip.png)

-With double faces weave, the twist needs to happen when the cards are in the right rotation – if we repeat this example, but change the first `(weave-forward 7)` to `(weave-forward 6)` we get this instead:
+With double faced weave, the twist needs to happen when the cards are in the right rotation – if we repeat this example, but change the first `(weave-forward 7)` to `(weave-forward 6)` we get this instead:

 ![](figures/miperror.png)